DEGENERATIVE DISC DISEASE

 Finding Relief for Degenerative Disc Disease

-While Degenerative Disc Disease isn’t curable, there are a range of surgical and non-surgical options you can explore to find relief from your symptoms and stop or slow its progression.
-Citrus Spine Institute specializes in helping patients diagnose and treat Degenerative Disc Disease effectively, so that they can live free of lifelong pain and have an improved quality of life.
+While degenerative disc disease (DDD) isn’t curable, there are various surgical and non-surgical options you can explore to stop or slow disc degeneration and alleviate your symptoms.
+At Citrus Spine Institute, we specialize in helping people effectively diagnose and treat DDD, so that they can live free of lifelong pain and improve their quality of life.

 Learn More About Degenerative Disc Disease

-Degenerative Disc Disease is associated with the usual wear and tear effects of aging.
-There is a disc made of cartilage, fibrous tissue and water in between each vertebrae of the spine.
+• Aging.
+DDD is associated with the usual wear and tear effects of aging.
+The discs between each vertebra of the spine are made of cartilage, fibrous tissue and water.
 Over time, these discs naturally shrink and lose water.
-The symptoms of degenerative disc disease are related to dehydration or shrinking of the discs, thickening of the ligaments and osteoarthritic changes to the bones and joints in the spine.
+The symptoms of DDD are related to dehydration or shrinking of these discs, thickening of the surrounding ligaments and osteoarthritic changes to the bones and joints in the spine.

-In some cases, degenerated discs in the upper or lower back develop bone spurs (bony growths) that compress the surrounding nerves, or become irritated — causing numbness, tingling or sharp pain that radiates to the arms, wrists, fingers, buttocks, upper thighs and legs.
+• Bone spurs.
+In some cases, degenerated discs in the upper or lower back develop bone spurs (bony growths) that irritate or compress the surrounding nerves, causing numbness, tingling or sharp pain that radiates to the arms, wrists, fingers, buttocks, upper thighs and legs.

-Degenerative Disc Disease doesn’t improve over time and, unfortunately, there is no cure.
+Unfortunately, this disease doesn’t improve over time and there is no cure.
 If you’re experiencing symptoms, don’t ignore them.
-There’s no need to suffer, especially when there are many pain management treatments and minimally invasive procedures that can exponentially increase your quality of life.
+Take action before your condition gets worse by scheduling a consultation with a spinal specialist.
+There are many pain management treatments and minimally invasive procedures that can drastically improve your quality of life.

-If you have been experiencing any of the symptoms above, you should visit your doctor to get an official diagnosis to better understand the severity of your case of Degenerative Disc Disease.
+If you have been experiencing any of the symptoms above, you may have degenerative disc disease.
+The only way to know for sure is to visit your doctor and get an official diagnosis.
+They will learn the severity of your case and help you find relief.

-Your doctor will likely begin by looking into your history and asking you questions like:
+Your doctor will likely start your consultation by looking into your history and asking questions like:

 • When did your back pain begin?